Nickersoft/homepage-new/src/content/blog/learnings/hiring-at-ground-zero.md

 1. [Drew Houston](https://en.wikipedia.org/wiki/Drew_Houston) (founder and CEO of [Dropbox](https://dropbox.com)) met his cofounder [Arash Ferdowsi](https://en.wikipedia.org/wiki/Arash_Ferdowsi) after Arash watched one of Dropbox's early demos and decided to drop out of college to start the company with him
 2. [Paul English](https://en.wikipedia.org/wiki/Paul_M._English) (co-founder and CTO of [Kayak](https://kayak.com)) met his cofounder Steve Hafner after his boss at [Greylock](https://greylock.com/) introduced the two of them
+3. At the last startup I worked at, the CTO met the company's founding engineer via a referral from their investor's in-house talent network
-3. My founder friend met some of his first engineers by cold DM'ing employees impacted by a layoff at a nearby office
+4. My founder friend met some of his first engineers by cold DM'ing employees impacted by a layoff at a nearby office
-4. Victoria and I met each other by chance after ending up in the same [On Deck](https://www.beondeck.com/) cohort in 2022
+5. Victoria and I met each other by chance after ending up in the same [On Deck](https://www.beondeck.com/) cohort in 2022

 Finding just ONE person crazy enough to join your mission is hard enough, let alone an entire team.